Northwestern Syria offensive (April–August 2019): Third battle of Kafr Nabudah

 On 26 May, following intensive bombardment and violent clashes with rebel forces, the Syrian Army recaptured Kafr Nabudah.
 Pro-government forces released images on social media taken from within the town, as well as images depicting a Tiger Forces commander named Ali Zakaria Dibo, who was reportedly killed during the assault on the town.
 Pro-government air and artillery strikes on various rebel positions in northern Hama and southern Idlib continued with increasing intensity, with the SOHR reporting 26 May to be the heaviest day of airstrikes since the start of the offensive, with twelve civilians killed.
 The airstrikes reportedly caused significant damage to Tahrir al-Sham's defenses in the region.
 Rebels launched a nighttime counterattack on the Kafr Nabudah front.
 However, a few hours after launching the attack, the rebels were reportedly forced to retreat from the eastern sector of Kafr Nabudah, leaving the Syrian Army in full control of the town.

-On 29 May, The White Helmets stated the government was purposely bombarding crop field with incendiary bombs with the aim of destroying vital crops.
+On 29 May, the White Helmets stated the Syrian government was purposely bombarding crop fields with incendiary bombs with the aim of destroying vital crops.